subrato29/containerization/DOCKER-COMMANDS.md

 ```

-## How to run a docker image
+## How to run a docker image in interactive mode

 ```
-docker run -it -d <IMAGE>
+docker run -it <IMAGE>
-e.g. docker run -it -d ubuntu
+e.g. docker run -it ubuntu

 ```